jasoncao-dev/ase420-todo/documents/design_patterns.md

 # Design Patterns:
+Here are some design patterns that I have identified in the codebase on November 27, 2023.
+Here is the [source code](https://github.com/jasoncao-dev/ase420-todo/commit/9dc09f0dab0193f28d6a276b7015b94243cef59a) for reference.
 1. **Command Pattern**: Use the Command pattern to encapsulate each command (record, query) into its own class with a common execution interface.
+The source code using this pattern (`CommandInterface`, `RecordCommand`, `QueryCommand`) can be found under /src/.
 2. **Strategy Pattern**: Implement the Strategy pattern to switch between different output formatting styles.
+The source code using this pattern (`Formatter`) can be found under /src/.
 3. **Factory Pattern**: Use the Factory pattern to create instances of commands or formatters based on input.
+The source code using this pattern (`CommandFactory`) can be found under /src/.